scossu/lakesuperior/docs/fcrepo4_deltas.rst

 than DELETE, the server will return ``405 Method Not Allowed`` regardless of whether the tombstone exists or not.

-LAKEsuperior will return ``405`` only if the tombstone actually exists, ``404`` otherwise.
+Lakesuperior will return ``405`` only if the tombstone actually exists, ``404`` otherwise.

 Web UI